 Project costs assume a 2024 base year, and inflation projections are currently projected for 3-5% per year thereafter.
 Base year costs were developed through linear foot comparisons with regional projects of similar complexity and terrain, with unusual or high-cost items removed from the regional estimates before applying it to this project.
-Addins, including culvert replacements, pedestrian bridges, intersection crossings, and underpasses, were then estimated and added to the base cost for each project phase.
+Additional costs, including culvert replacements, boardwalks, pedestrian bridges, intersection crossings, and underpasses, were then estimated for each segment and added to the base cost for each project phase.